To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 - Use of the University's name in conjunction with the group's name for official group functions.

-D. Upon charter recognition, the Director of Student Organizations will inform the appropriate University offices and the student body as to which student organizations have been chartered through Student Senate.
+D. Upon charter recognition, the Student Trustee will inform the appropriate University offices and the student body as to which student organizations have been chartered through Student Senate.